cl8dep/cl8dep/README.md

 ### Hi there 👋
-### I'm Arael David.
-Computer Science Engineering student with more than 5 years in the world of software development and a passionate cross-platform developer.
+### I'm Arael David, Computer Science Engineering student and DevOps (specialist on Google Cloud Platform) with more than 5 years in the world of software development and a passionate cross-platform developer.

 ### I am a multi-platform and full-stack developer.
 - .Net and .Net Core